xssssl/International-Parcel-Tracking-Application/README.md

 # Deployment

-  CI/CD pipeline would be implemented if Travis CI is well configured.
+  CI/CD pipeline would be implemented automatically if Travis CI is well configured.
 Or deploy the application manually.

 ```